-- 2.1.
-'Personal data' is information that identifies an individual.
-This includes information that would identify an individual because of any special knowledge that they have or can obtain 1.
-A sub-set of personal data is known as 'special category personal data'.
-This special category data is information that reveals: - 2.1.1.
-Race or ethnic origin; - 2.1.2.
-Political opinions; - 2.1.3.
-Religious or philosophical beliefs; - 2.1.4.
-Trade union membership; - 2.1.5.
-Physical or mental health; - 2.1.6.An individual's sex life or sexual orientation; - 2.1.7.Genetic or biometric data for the purpose of uniquely identifying a natural person. - 2.2.
-Special Category Data is given special protection, and additional safeguards apply if this information is to be collected and used. - 2.3.
-Information relating to criminal convictions shall only be held and processed where there is legal authority to do so. - 2.4.
-The Trust does not intend to seek or hold Special Category Data (previously known as sensitive personal data) about staff or students except where the Trust has been notified of the information, or it comes to the Trust's attention via legitimate means (e.g. a grievance) or needs to be sought and held in compliance with a legal obligation or as a matter of good practice.
-Staff or pupils are under no obligation to disclose to the Trust their race or ethnic origin, political or religious beliefs, whether they are a trade union member, or details of their sexual life (save to the extent that details of marital status and / or parenthood are needed for other purposes, e.g. pension entitlements).
+- Race or ethnic origin; - Political opinions; - Religious or philosophical beliefs; - Trade union membership; - Physical or mental health; - An individual's sex life or sexual orientation; - Genetic or biometric data for the purpose of uniquely identifying a natural person. - 3.2.
+Special Category Data is given special protection, and additional safeguards apply if this information is to be collected and used. - 3.3.
+Information relating to criminal convictions shall only be held and processed where there is legal authority to do so. - 3.4.
+The trust does not intend to seek or hold Special Category Data (previously known as sensitive personal data) about staff or students except where the trust has been notified of the information, or it comes to the trust's attention via legitimate means (e.g. a grievance) or needs to be sought and held in compliance with a legal obligation or as a matter of good practice.
+Staff or pupils are under no obligation to disclose to the trust their race or ethnic origin, political or religious beliefs, whether they are a trade union member, or details of their sexual life (save to the extent that details of marital status and / or parenthood are needed for other purposes, e.g. pension entitlements). - 3.5.
+More information about special category data can be found in the Special Category Data Policy